ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 	2. Score Assignment
 	3. Threshold guessing

-for automation of pipeline
-3. automate openie by Popen
+3. for automation of pipeline -> automate openie by Popen

+4. for sentence selection from openie output -> Exp with - diff weights of lists
+														- adding list 0 containing only kill, die, injure
+														- shuffling verbs amongst lists

+5. decide if selection of sentence having "met with" is useful in sentence selection

 scrapy runspider news.py -o article.json
 scrapy runspider news.py -o article.jl

-Difficult to predict positive example:
+# Difficult to predict positive example:
 1. 25may:
 "46-year-old cyclist dies in hit-and-run",